Topromm/gif-to-ascii-svg/README.md

 The final SVG plays directly inside GitHub's README without JavaScript, images, or external hosting.
 All you need is Python, rest is extra.

 ## Planned Features
-- Make an interface that let's you easily dial your settings
+- Make an interface that let's you dial your settings & drag and drop files
 - Allow user to stack animations in an output folder, instead of overwriting them
 - Add several different building methods that can be tried if build fails
 - Make our own GIF/Video → ASCII Converter